-WSDOT has committed to completing the North Spokane Corridor by the end of 2030.
 The WSDOT project team desires the design to remain as envisioned because many of the features have been selected based on community engagement and not necessarily low cost.
-Cost saving opportunities that would be incentivized by a design build procurement process are seen as a potential risk to cost and schedule due to reopening the community engagement process that would outweigh the cost savings from innovation.
+Cost saving opportunities that would be incentivized by a design build procurement process are seen as a risk to keeping control of the Projects design features.

-- Impact of Project Delay - The bid dates for these projects, which were previously scheduled, occur after the issuance of the report. - Consideration of other delivery methods - GC/CM and PDB may be helpful with the stakeholder engagement process; however, WSDOT's Eastern Region is a small one without quantity of projects that would justify staffing an office to administer GC/CM or PDB. - o If the project switched to DB, WSDOT would not save significant time.
-WSDOT believes the RFP would be very complex and they would not be able to get the RFQ out for a year. - Breaking the project into 4 separate projects was a result of a cash flow issue and how the funding will be obligated.
+• Impact of Project Delay

+- The bid dates for these projects, which were previously scheduled, occur after the issuance of the report. - WSDOT has committed to completing the North Spokane Corridor by the end of 2030. - Consideration of other delivery methods10 - GC/CM and PDB may be helpful with the stakeholder engagement process; however, WSDOT's Eastern Region is a small one without quantity of projects that would justify staffing an office to administer GC/CM or PDB. - o If the project switched to DB, WSDOT would not save significant time.
+The RFP would be very complex and WSDOT would not be able to get the RFQ out for a year. - Breaking the project into 4 separate projects was a result of a cash flow issue and how the funding will be obligated.
 If the project changed to DB, WSDOT would have to receive the funding up front, which would be an issue with cash flow because the funding is currently not obligated.